emadamic/Adamic_FinalProject/README.md

 INSTRUCTIONS:
 This Python script is run via the command line.

->> Navigate to directory containing the script, and the data file
+>> First, navigate to directory containing the script, and the data file

 >> python3 Adamic_FinalProj.py VIA_response_data.xlsx